yoasyo25/career-development-curriculum/module_one/strengths_and_storytelling.md

 Now it's time to think about your own story and about yourself as a compelling character.
 In your journals, reflect on the following questions:

 * What brought you here to Turing and this new career?
 * What lenses or identities do you view the world through most often?
+(Examples of lenses:  gender, ethnicity, family, birthplace, culture, parental status, etc.)
 * What are the values that drive you?
 * How do you think you demonstrate those values to people around you?
 * Could other people identify your values from your actions/words/presence?
 Why or why not?